Chatterino/chatterino2/src/providers/twitch/api/README.md

  * We use this in `providers/twitch/TwitchAccount.cpp autoModDeny` to deny an automod deny/allow question

 ## Helix

-We don't currently use Helix in Chatterino2.
+### GET USERS

+ * We implement this in `providers/twitch/api/Helix.cpp getUsers`.

+   It is used in NotificationController and CommandController

 ## TMI
 The TMI api is undocumented.